ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - a - OOP - objects, methods and the this keyword.md

-- Disclaimer: storing age vs. birthdate (it is a good time to introduce JS dates)
+- Disclaimer: storing age vs. birth date (it is a good time to introduce JS dates)
   - create a date object

     ```js